mtov/engsoftmoderna/en/chapter2.md

 ## Agile Manifesto

 \index{Agile Manifesto}
-The earliest software development process — as the Waterfall process, proposed in the 1970s — followed a sequential approach.
+The earliest software development process---as the Waterfall process, proposed in the 1970s---followed a sequential approach.
 Usually, projects began with a requirement specification phase and ended with the implementation, testing, deployment, and maintenance phases.

 Given the historical context, this strictly sequential approach was understandable.
-Traditional engineering projects are
+Indeed, traditional engineering projects are
 developed sequentially and are based on detailed and upfront planning.
 Therefore, it's not a surprise that the emerging Software Engineering field mirrored the processes of